teknopaul/synergy/README.md

 	synergys

-If you have multiple network cards (or lxc or docker running) specify the IP to listen on
+If you have multiple network cards, IPs, or lxc or docker running, specify the IP address to listen on with the -a flag

 	synergys -a 192.168.1.23

-On the clinet setup the same _/etc/synergy.conf_ and run
+On the client setup the same _/etc/synergy.conf_ and run

 	synergyc

+Profit